rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 * Wavelength dependence is represented using piecewise-constant functions.
 * Angle dependence is represented using limb-darkening laws.
-* Photosphere parameter dependence is represented using tensor surface interpolation.
+* Photospheric parameter dependence is represented using tensor surface interpolation.

 The following subsections discuss these in greater detail.